Central America Explorer

 Day 1 Antigua

 Arrive at the Guatemala City airport and transfer to your hotel in Antigua.
 There are no planned activities during the day, so check into the hotel and enjoy this charming city.
 Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
+Please note that Antigua's nearest airport is Guatemala City, Guatemala.
+Don't get caught flying into the Caribbean island nation of Antigua; it's nowhere near the start of this tour!
 Guatemala is a small country, yet offers a wide variety of geography, climates and people.
 Its mountains and volcanoes are a magnet for climbers and hikers; the northern Petén region’s dense jungle and glorious Mayan past draw archaeology and wildlife enthusiasts alike; and the colourful highland towns and villages with their smiling residents are sure to leave their mark on the memories of your travels.
 It is a short 45 km from Guatemala City on a lovely winding road.
 The natural scenery is some of the most beautiful anywhere with high mountain peaks surrounding deep valleys, every inch of land covered with lush growth.

 Day 2 Antigua (1B,1L)